 To make sure every bus trip is a good one, we ask you to check out our guide to bus etiquette for public transport in Canterbury.

 Every trip makes a difference

 Thinking about how you travel is one of the simplest changes you can make.
 Saying no thanks to a few of those car trips, and yes please to public transport, walking, cycling and carpooling, goes a long way towards reducing your emissions footprint and makes a real difference to our environment.

 We also take our duty to provide an environmentally sustainable and socially responsible service very seriously.
 With every step forward, we’re making service improvements for better bussing including upgrading our fleet to electric and low emission vehicles and much more.
 Find out what sustainable public transport means to us and what we’re doing in this space.

-If you have any other questions, our friendly customer service team are available on 03 366 88 55 from 7am to 7pm Monday to Saturday and 9am to 7pm on Sunday.
+If you have any other questions, our friendly customer service team are available on 03 366 88 55 from 7am to 7pm Monday to Friday, and 9am to 5pm on Saturday and Sunday.
 Otherwise, the most common travel FAQs can be found online.